ruescasd/mrkl/README.md

 ### Source table id column

-The **id column** _must_ be unique across all entries in a source table, it must have a unique constraint on it.
-It is _not_ sufficient that this id is _part_ of a unique constraint.
+The **id column** _must_ be unique across all entries in a source table.
+It must have a unique constraint on it - either a `PRIMARY KEY` or `UNIQUE` constraint.
+It is _not_ sufficient that this id is _part_ of a composite unique constraint.

+**Why uniqueness matters**: The batch processor queries source tables by id ranges (e.g., `WHERE id > last_processed_id`).
+If ids are not unique, entries with duplicate ids could be skipped - if a row with id=5 is processed, any other rows with id=5 inserted later will never be picked up by subsequent batches.

+**Performance benefit**: Both `PRIMARY KEY` and `UNIQUE` constraints automatically create an index on the column, which ensures efficient batch processing queries.

+The validation tool (`cargo run --bin main -- --verify-db`) will check both uniqueness and indexing requirements.

 ### Tiered ordering